overture-stack/website/markdown/documentation/maestro/index.md

 ## Multi Repo Management

 Maestro offers built-in conflict detection and resolution.
-For instance, if multiple Song repositories identify the same file, Maestro detects this and aggregates the data from all sources into a the same Elasticsearch index document.
+For instance, if multiple Song repositories identify the same file, Maestro detects this and aggregates the data from all sources into the Elasticsearch index.

 ## Multiple Indexing Levels